nogibjj/Bash_Project2_Kashaf/README.md

 # Bash_Project2_Kashaf

-This project builds a Bash command-line tool that performs a useful data preparation tasks.
+This is my second individual project for my Data Engineering course at Duke.
+It builds a Bash command-line tool to perform useful data preparation tasks.